MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

+In our current version of the code we assume that the three-dimensional distribution of the velocity field is Gaussian, as all previous applications of \textsc{MAMPOSSt}.
 Note that there is no \emph{a priori} restriction on the choice of the 3D velocity profile.
-However, the tests performed by \citet{Mamon01} over a set of halos from cosmological simulation showed that the Gaussian model works sufficiently well even when the l.o.s velocity distribution exhibits significant deviations from Gaussianity.
+However, the tests performed by \citet{Mamon01} over a set of haloes from cosmological simulation showed that the Gaussian model works sufficiently well even when the l.o.s. velocity distribution exhibits significant deviations from Gaussianity.
 The number density $\nu(r)$ can in general be measured directly from the phase space.
 As such, it can be excluded from the fit.
-We parametrize $\nu(r)$ adopting a projected NFW profile, which comes out by integrating Eq. \eqref{eq:NFWdens} along the l.o.s.
-Since the normalization of the profile is factored out in Eq. \eqref{eq:sigmajeans} the model is entirely parametrised by the scale radius $r_{\nu}$.
-It is worth noticing that in general, the distribution of the cluster's members differs from the distribution of the total matter density (see e.g. \citet{Biviano06,budzynski12}).
-Therefore, the scale radii $r_\nu$ and $r_s$ (of the total mass profile) need not coincide.
+We assumed that the tracer density profile $\nu(r)$ follows an NFW model.
+Since the normalization of the profile is factored out in Eq. \eqref{eq:sigmajeans} the model is entirely parametrised by the scale radius $r_{\nu}$ of the tracer.
+In general, the distribution of the cluster's members differs from the distribution of the total matter density (see e.g. \citealt{Biviano06,budzynski12,Mamon19}).
+Therefore, the scale radii $r_\nu$ of the tracer density and $r_\text{s}$ of the total mass profile do not need to coincide.
 For additional information about the anisotropy models and mass profiles implemented in the original version, see \citet{Mamon01}. \\

-{\bf Code's output and sampling features:} \emph{MG-MAMPOSSt} constrains the free input parameters related to e.g the mass profile and/or the gravity theory under study.
+{\bf Code output and sampling features:} \textsc{MG-MAMPOSSt} constrains the free parameters for the mass and anisotropy profile, as well as for the gravity theory under study.
 The output of the code is the logarithm of the total likelihood as

-$N$ is the total number of member galaxies considered in the fit, $q(R_i,v_{z(i)}| \bf{\theta})$ is the probability of observing a galaxy with projected position $R_i$ and l.o.s velocity $v_{z(i)}$ given the model(s) described by the set of parameters $\bf\theta$.
-The expression of $q$ is determined by the l.o.s velocity distribution at a given $R$ and the projected number density profile of the tracers.
+In Eq. (\ref{eq:lnl}), $N$ is the number of member galaxies considered in the fit, $q(R_i,v_{z(i)}| \bf{\theta})$ is the probability of observing a galaxy with projected position $R_i$ and l.o.s. velocity $v_{z(i)}$ given the model(s) described by the set of parameters $\bf\theta$, where

+where $N_{\rm proj}(R)$ is the predicted number of galaxies in the cylinder of projected radius $R$, whose axis passes through the cluster center, $R_\text{max}$ and $R_\text{min}$ represent the maximum and minimum projected radii considered in the fit, respectively and $g(R,v_{z})$ is the surface density of observed objects with l.o.s. velocity $v_z$.
+Under the assumption of a 3D-Gaussian distribution for the velocity field, one has (\citealt{Mamon01})